|Best for Float Fishing||Orvis x NRS Hookjaw Raft||Check Price||

 Inflatable boats give you most of the benefits of metal and wooden boats but are much easier to store and transport.
-You don’t need a large place to store them, whether it’s at a marina or in your garage, and you don’t need a trailer to get them from your home to the water.
-Most inflatable boats can be strapped to the top of your vehicle for easy transport, or you can deflate them for even easier transportation.
+You don’t need a large place to store them, whether at a marina or in your garage, and you don’t need a trailer to get them from your home to the water.
+Most can be strapped to the top of your vehicle for easy transport, or you can deflate them for even easier transportation.

 - Best Belly Boat: Classic Accessories Togiak Inflatable Fishing Float Tube With Backpack Straps

-Regardless of what type of inflatable boat is right for you, it should feature several key qualities.
+Regardless of what type of inflatable is right for you, it should feature several key qualities.
 Most important is durability.
-Any inflatable boat can tear, regardless of how well-made it is.
-You should get an inflatable boat that comes with a well-equipped repair kit, especially if you plan to take your boat into remote areas.
+Any inflatable can tear, regardless of how well-made it is.
+Invest in one that comes with a well-equipped repair kit, especially if you plan to take your boat into remote areas.

 Do you want an inflatable boat for float fishing on rivers?

 Drift boats are usually made with lightweight aluminum or wooden frames.
 They are a classic choice, but many anglers opt for inflatable fishing boats instead—and for good reason.

 Inflatable fishing boats are lighter than drift boats, can potentially navigate more severe rapids, and are often less expensive.
-You will need to purchase both the inflatable boat and the internal frame that allows you to fish from it.
+You will need to purchase both the boat and the internal frame that allows you to fish from it.
 A package that includes the boat and frame is usually more cost-effective and always easier than putting together your set-up piecemeal.
 Look for inflatable rafts designed specifically for fishing.
 These will likely have more sturdy bottoms that allow you to stand and cast.